I grew up loving children and knowing that I’d have at least three kids, if not more.

 I was self-aware enough to know two things.
 First, I needed to give to my husband strategies he could use to calm me down when I got nuts to make sure I didn’t have my baby in prison.

 Second, I had to create this strategy and then make sure I didn’t leave it up to him to implement.
 That would just put us in a fail-fail situation.
 He would fail to remember what would calm me down and then I would fail to put down the kitchen knife.

-For these reasons, I created The Hit List (one of my strategies to use to relax in Lesson #3 of my online course.)
-The Hit List is a list of things that can immediately shift my mindset and calm me down.
+For these reasons, I created The Hit List The Hit List is a list of things that can immediately shift my mindset and calm me down.
 Without any substances.

 It was go time.
 Round one of IVF.